- Getting needed medical care >>

 To reduce the spread of disease:

-- Restrict your activities outside the home and avoid all non-essential public interactions with other people.
+- Restrict your activities outside the home and limit all non-essential public interactions with other people.

 - Limit and/or cancel family gatherings, parties, children's play dates, etc.

 - Limit non-essential travel and shopping trips.

 - Wear a mask when you leave your home.
 Try to keep at least 6 feet from others in public areas.

 - Cover coughs and sneezes by using the crook of your arm or with a tissue that is thrown away in the garbage.